International

 Foreign Trade

 Bosnia and Herzegovina is open to foreign trade and is expanding its global partner network.
-Its trade-to-GDP ratio is 97% (World Bank, latest data available), but trade development is still hampered by low productivity levels, limited access to finance and administrative barriers.
+Its trade-to-GDP ratio is 100% (World Bank, latest data available), but trade development is still hampered by low productivity levels, limited access to finance, and administrative barriers.
 Custom duties are relatively low for most products, but various non-tariff barriers are in place.
-Anti-dumping and countervailing duties are sometimes imposed to protect the local industry if the price of the merchandise is below the domestic market price or if it is subsidised.
-Bosnia and Herzegovina seeks to attract higher foreign investment through Free Trade Zones within the country that allow investors to invest capital in specific areas, transfer their profits and re-transfer capital.
+Anti-dumping and countervailing duties are sometimes imposed to protect the local industry if the price of the merchandise is below the domestic market price or if it is subsidized.
+Bosnia and Herzegovina seeks to attract higher foreign investment through Free Trade Zones within the country that allow investors to invest capital in specific areas, transfer their profits, and re-transfer capital.
 Customs duties and tariffs are not payable on imports into these zones.
-Furthermore, equipment (except passenger vehicles, slots and gambling machines) imported as part of share capital is exempt from customs duties.
-BiH is actively pursuing World Trade Organization membership.
-The country mainly imports mineral fuels (16.5%); nuclear reactors, boilers, machinery and mechanical appliances (7.2%); electrical machinery and equipment (5.8%); plastics (5.5%); and aluminium (5.4%).
-Exports are led by mineral fuels (9.9%); aluminium (8.8%); furniture (7.8%); articles of iron or steel (7.4%); and electrical machinery and equipment (7.2% - data national statistical agency 2022).
+Furthermore, equipment (except passenger vehicles, slots, and gambling machines) imported as part of share capital is exempt from customs duties.
+Moreover, BiH is actively pursuing World Trade Organization membership.
+The country mainly imports mineral fuels, mineral oils and products of their distillation; bituminous substances; mineral waxes (13.2%), nuclear reactors, boilers, machinery and mechanical appliances; parts thereof (8.6%), vehicles (7.5%), electrical machinery and equipment (6.9%), plastics and articles thereof (5.2%), and iron and steel (3.8%); whereas exports are led by mineral fuels (9.5%), electrical machinery (8.5%), nuclear reactors (7.9%), furniture (7.8%), and articles of iron or steel (7.3% - data national statistical agency for 2023).

-The country has a structural trade deficit: in 2021, the World Bank estimated the external balance on goods and services to be negative by 11.9% of GDP (from 13.9% one year earlier).
-In the same period, the Federation exported USD 8.6 billion worth of goods and USD 2.2 billion in services, importing USD 13 billion and 0.7 billion, respectively (data WTO).
-Figures from the national statistical office show that in 2022 exports increased by 25.9% (to BAM 17.9 billion), while imports rose at a faster pace (+32.6%), totalling BAM 28.6 billion.
+The country has a structural trade deficit: in 2022, the World Bank estimated the external balance on goods and services to be negative by 11.8% of GDP (from 13.6% one year earlier).
+In the same period, the Federation exported USD 9.23 billion worth of goods and USD 3.28 billion in services, importing USD 15.3 billion and 1.1 billion, respectively (data WTO).
+According to preliminary official data, in 2024, Bosnia and Herzegovina's trade deficit rose to BAM 12.58 billion (USD 6.72 billion), a 13.6% increase from BAM 11.07 billion in 2023, as exports fell by 3.7% to BAM 16.07 billion, while imports rose by 3.2% to BAM 28.65 billion.

 Source: World Trade Organisation (WTO) ; Latest available data